vadimcn/codelldb/MANUAL.md

 # Workspace Configuration

 ## Default Launch Configuration Settings
+These settings specify the default values for launch configuration setting of the same name.
+When a setting is specified in both locations, the values will be merged depending on their type:
+- For lists, the resulting value will be a concatenation of both sources.
+- For dictionaties, the resulting value will be a combination of key-value pairs from both sources.
+For equal keys, the launch configuration value is used.
+- For numbers and strings, the launch configuration value is used.

 |                                |                                                         |
 |--------------------------------|---------------------------------------------------------|
 |**lldb.launch.initCommands**    |Commands executed *before* initCommands of individual launch configurations.